FarmData2/FarmData2/docs/DataModel.md

     - `Trays`: The number of trays that were seeded with units of `TRAYS`.
 This quantity sets the plant asset's inventory.
     - `Tray Size`:The number of cells in each tray with units of `CELLS/TRAY`.
     - `Seeds`:The total number of seeds planted with units of `SEEDS`.
 Note: This is computed from the other data entered in the form (trays x cells per tray x seeds per cell).
+  - References the `asset--plant` asset in its `relationship.assets` attribute.
+  - References the greenhouse in its `relationship.location` attribute.

 Logs and assets associated with a tray seeding will be named: `yyyy-mm-dd_ts_cropName`